DanialArab/my_AWS_ML_Specialty_Exam/README.md

 + SSE-C: requires that you manage the encryption key
 + SSE-S3: requires Amazon S3 to manage the data and master encryption keys

+##### Below is a summary of security features integrated with Amazon SageMaker

++ Authentication
+   + IAM federation

++ Gaining insight
+   + Restrict access by IAM policy and condition keys

++ Audit
+   + API logs to AWS CloudTrail - exception of InvokeEndpoint

++ Data protection at rest
+   + AWS KMS-based encryption for:

+      + Notebooks
+      + Training jobs
+      +Amazon S3 location to store modelsEndpoint

++ Data protection at motion
+   + HTTPS for:

+      + API/console
+      + Notebooks
+      + VPC-enabled
+      + Interface endpoint
+      + Limit by IPTraining jobs/endpoints

 ## References:

 AWS Certified Machine Learning Specialty 2023 - Hands On!